A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Simulation study

+We have also included another Figure ~\ref{marginals_kmeans_500} to illustrate how well the marginal densities can be estimated at a lower sample size $n=500$.
+Note that the performance of our algorithm has now deteriorated somewhat.
+All of the marginal density estimates show noticeable bias compared to the case $n=900$.
+Moreover, the estimate of the Laplace density in the second dimension of the first component show inability to fit the cusp of the distribution correctly, presenting what seems to be a smoothing artefact due to a smaller sample size.

 As is the case for all the algorithms of this type, its convergence is of the local nature.
 Due to this, we also conduct a brief investigation to assess the impact of initialization on the results produced by the proposed algorithm.
 To do so, we use the last dataset generated in the previous simulation experiment with $n=900$.
 Initialization of the algorithm is now performed using a Gaussian mixture model with independent components.
 In other words, in the first step of the algorithm the marginal vector $\vv f^{0}$ and the vector of probability weights $\vv \lambda^{0}$ are obtained as estimates of components and weights of a Gaussian mixture model with independent marginals.
-The number of iterations was arbitrarily set to $20$.
-The results are shown in the Figure \eqref{marginals_GMM}.
-In this case, the quality of estimates of marginal densities has deteriorated considerably - it is enough simply to compare the estimated marginals in 2nd dimension in this Figure vs. Figure \eqref{marginals_kmeans}.
-This suggests that initialization does play a role in the performance of our algorithm.
-This is also confirmed by the results of the study of copula parameter estimation.
-Figure \eqref{copula.parameters} shows the evolution of values of the three components of the estimated copula parameter vector as the number of iterations increases.
-On the right-hand side, we see that, with the Gaussian mixture initialization, none of the parameter estimates behaves in a desirable manner.
-The estimate of the negative copula parameter seems to stabilize at the point below $-0.5$ whereas the other two seem to converge to wrong limits of about $-0.2$ and $0.2$.
-On the contrary, the $k$-means initialized process shows a much better behavior, with all three estimates converging to limits that seem approximately correct.
+The results are shown in the Figure ~\ref{marginals_kmeans_900_G}.